 Just like very few traditional pregnancies are perfect, surrogacy journeys are the same way.
 Your vision of how the journey will go may not happen the way you intended: Delayed egg retrievals.
 Flight cancellations.
 Additional transfers.
 For me, our journey was 5 years long, with 2 surrogates, and many disappointments along the way.
 Not exactly how I pictured us building our family.
 But we endured, and we had tremendous agency support from Circle.
 In the end, we have an amazing little boy, who made the five years leading up until that point literally disappear.
 Don’t expect perfection, be flexible, and accept that you have very little control.

 #7.
-Navigating the emotional waters of surrogacy is much easier with an experienced agency.
+Navigating the emotional waters of surrogacy is much easier with experienced family-building partners

-Our advice: expect the unexpected and hold on tight for the best ride of your life!
-You WILL get there.
+Our final piece of advice: expect the unexpected and hold on tight for the best ride of your life!
+You WILL get there